Marmare314/numbify/src/lib.typ

   )
 }

-/// Retrieves the value of the `counter-like` at the given location.
+/// Retrieves the value of a `counter-like` or `numbify-counter` at the given location.
 /// Behaves similar to #link("https://typst.app/docs/reference/introspection/counter/#definitions-at")[`counter.at()`].
-/// For concatenated counters an array of both states is returned.
 ///
 /// _This function is contextual._
 ///
-/// - counter (counter-like):
+/// - counter (counter-like, numbify-counter):
 /// - selector (label, selector, location, function): The place at which the counter's value should be retrieved.
 /// -> array
 #let counter-at(counter, selector) = {
-  counter = from-counter-like(counter)
+  counter = from-counter-like-or-numbify(counter)

   if type(counter) == std.counter {
     counter.at(selector)